-(a) Inspection and copying of Gaming Operation papers, books, and records may occur at any time, immediately after the State Gaming Agency gives notice to the Tribal Gaming Agency, during the hours from 8:00 a.m. to 5:00 p.m.
+(a) Inspection and copying of Gaming Operation papers, books, and records, that the State Gaming Agency reasonably deems necessary to ensure compliance with the terms of this Compact, may occur at any time, immediately after the State Gaming Agency gives notice to the

+Tribal Gaming Agency, during the hours from 8:00 a.m. to 5:00 p.m.
 Monday through Friday, and at any other time that a Tribal Gaming Agency employee, a Gaming Facility employee, or a Gaming Operation employee is available onsite with physical access to offices, including off-site facilities, where the papers, books, and records are kept.
-The Tribe shall cooperate with, and cannot refuse, the inspection and copying, provided that the State Gaming Agency inspectors cannot require copies of papers, books, or records in such volume that it unreasonably interferes with the normal functioning of the Gaming Operation or Gaming Facility.
+The Tribe shall cooperate with the inspection and copying, provided that the State Gaming Agency inspectors cannot require copies of papers, books, or records in such volume that it unreasonably interferes with the normal functioning of the Gaming Operation or Facility.